Water gas: Lowe's gas process

 In 1873, Thaddeus S. C. Lowe developed and patented the water gas process by which large amounts of hydrogen gas could be generated for residential and commercial use in heating and lighting.
 This gas provided a more efficient heating fuel than the common coal gas, or coke gas, which was used in municipal service.
 The process used the water-gas shift reaction:

 The process was discovered by passing high-pressure steam over hot coal, the major source of coke gas.
 Lowe's process improved upon the chimney systems by which the coal could remain superheated, thereby maintaining a consistently high supply of the gas.
 The reaction produced carbon dioxide and hydrogen, which, after a process of cooling and "scrubbing", produced hydrogen gas.

-The process spurred on the industry of gas manufacturing, and gasification plants were established quickly along the Eastern seaboard of the United States.
+The process spurred on the industry of gas manufacturing, and gasification plants were established quickly along the eastern seaboard of the United States.
 Similar processes, like the Haber–Bosch process, led to the manufacture of ammonia (NH3) by the combining of nitrogen, found in air, with hydrogen.
 This spurred on the refrigeration industry, which long used ammonia as its refrigerant.
-Prof. Lowe also held several patents on artificial ice making machines and was able to run successful businesses in cold storage, as well as products which operated on hydrogen gas.
+Lowe also held several patents on artificial ice making machines and was able to run successful businesses in cold storage, as well as products which operated on hydrogen gas.